 When microdermabrasion first promised to resurface our skin like never before, we were intrigued, and then hooked for life—or so we thought.
-But then, on a recent visit with celebrity esthetician and our resident authority on all things skin, Renee Rouleau, we experienced Bio Brasion.
+But then, on a recent visit with celebrity esthetician and our resident authority on all things skin, Renée Rouleau, we experienced Bio Brasion.
 It’s just like our beloved microdermabrasion, only better.
 Much better.
-Since we’re never ones to keep a beauty secret, we pressed Rouleau for all the details.
+And we also spoke with skin care expert Dr. Anna Guanche to get all the extra details.

 Keep reading to find out what makes Bio Brasion so great!